Expert Ratings for First Solar | Benzinga

 |0

-This current average has increased by 17.03% from the previous average price target of $78.14.
+This current average represents a 19.34% increase from the previous average price target of $78.14.

 How Are Analyst Ratings Determined?